NEW OWNER COMMON QUESTIONS

-We receive calls on almost a daily basis from owners who have tried managing their properties on their own.
+- We receive calls almost daily from owners who have tried managing their properties on their own.
 In the end, it’s a lot of work to do it correctly.
-After owners consider the time, effort, increased liability and inconvenience factor, they are happy to have us take it off their plate.
+After owners consider the time, effort, increased liability, and inconvenience factor, they are happy to have us take it off their plate.

 What are your qualifications?

 SJA Property Management has been in business since 2009.
 Over that time, we have managed thousands of rentals and tenants.
 We previously sat on the board of the National Association of Residential Property Managers.
 We are current board members of the Rental Housing Authority and belong to Washington State Bar Association, and the Northwest Multiple Listing Service.
 We have earned a knowledgeable reputation in the industry through consistency in service and an A+ rating with the Better Business Bureau.

 What makes SJA Property Management different from other property management companies in the area?

 Here at SJA Property Management, we differentiate ourselves in many ways.
 Here are just a few reasons we are the industry leader in our market:

 - Proven track record of success with over 14 years of local knowledge and expertise

 - 8 exclusive owner Happiness Guarantees including no long-term contracts, eviction protection, and more!

 - A strong employee-based (not contactor) team model, providing each owner with a single point of contact